Herman Melville

 Herman Melville (born Melvill; (Note: After the death of Melville's father in 1832 his mother added an "e" to the family surname—seemingly at the behest of her son Gansevoort.
 (Parker 1996, p.
 67.))
-August 1, 1819 – September 28, 1891) was an American novelist, short story writer, and poet of the American Renaissance period.
-Among his best-known works are Moby-Dick (1851); Typee (1846), a romanticized account of his experiences in Polynesia; and Billy Budd, Sailor, a posthumously published novella.
-At the time of his death Melville was not well known to the public, but 1919, the centennial of his birth, was the starting point of a Melville revival.
+August 1, 1819 – September 28, 1891) was an American writer of the American Renaissance period.
+Among his best-known works are Moby-Dick (1851), Typee (1846), a romanticized account of his experiences in Polynesia, and Billy Budd, Sailor, a posthumously published novella.
+At the time of his death, Melville was not well known to the public, but 1919, the centennial of his birth, was the starting point of a Melville revival.
 Moby-Dick would eventually be considered one of the Great American Novels.

 Melville was born in New York City, the third child of a prosperous merchant whose death in 1832 left the family in dire financial straits.
-He took to sea in 1839 as a common sailor on the merchant ship St. Lawrence and then, in 1841, on the whaler Acushnet, but he jumped ship in the Marquesas Islands.
-Typee, his first book, and its sequel, Omoo (1847), were travel-adventures based on his encounters with the peoples of the islands.
-Their success gave him the financial security to marry Elizabeth Shaw, the daughter of the Boston jurist Lemuel Shaw.
-Mardi (1849), a romance-adventure and his first book not based on his own experience, was not well received.
+He took to the sea in 1839 as a common sailor on the merchant ship St. Lawrence and then in 1841, on the whaler Acushnet.
+However, he jumped ship in the Marquesas Islands.
+Typee, his first book, and its sequel, Omoo (1847), were travel adventures based on his encounters with the peoples of the islands.
+Their success gave him the financial security to marry Elizabeth Shaw, the daughter of Boston jurist Lemuel Shaw.
+Mardi (1849), a romance adventure and his first book not based on his own experience, was not well received.
 Redburn (1849) and White-Jacket (1850), both tales based on his experience as a well-born young man at sea, were given respectable reviews, but did not sell well enough to support his expanding family.

 Melville's growing literary ambition showed in Moby-Dick (1851), which took nearly a year and a half to write, but it did not find an audience, and critics scorned his psychological novel Pierre: or, The Ambiguities (1852).
 From 1853 to 1856, Melville published short fiction in magazines, including "Benito Cereno" and "Bartleby, the Scrivener".
 In 1857, he traveled to England, toured the Near East, and published his last work of prose, The Confidence-Man (1857).
-He moved to New York in 1863, eventually taking a position as a United States customs inspector.
+He moved to New York City in 1863, eventually taking a position as a United States customs inspector.

 From that point, Melville focused his creative powers on poetry.
 Battle-Pieces and Aspects of the War (1866) was his poetic reflection on the moral questions of the American Civil War.
 In 1867, his eldest child Malcolm died at home from a self-inflicted gunshot.
 Melville's metaphysical epic Clarel: A Poem and Pilgrimage in the Holy Land was published in 1876.
 In 1886, his other son Stanwix died of apparent tuberculosis, and Melville retired.
 During his last years, he privately published two volumes of poetry, and left one volume unpublished.
 The novella Billy Budd was left unfinished at the time of his death, but was published posthumously in 1924.
 Melville died from cardiovascular disease in 1891.